Polarized QED cascades: Results and Discussion

 The important findings of previous studies of cascades \cite{Bell:PRL2008,Fedotov:PRL2010,Elkina:PRSTAB2011,Nerush:PhysPlas2011} was that they eventually reach exponential growth in particle number, $n = \int \! \ud \varphi \ud p \, p \: f \propto e^{\Gamma t}$. {Our numerically calculated growth rates are in reasonable agreement with the analytical models of \cite{Grismayer:PRE2017,Kostyukov:2018}.} The evolution of the particle yields are shown in Fig.~\ref{fig:yields} for an unpolarized electron seeded cascade for parameters $a_0=600$ and $\omega = \unit{1.55}{\electronvolt}$.
 We compare a calculation of a polarized cascade with an unpolarized cascade, simulated using only unpolarized distribution functions and rates in the collision operator (see e.g.~\cite{Nerush:PhysPlas2011}).
 Fig.~\ref{fig:yields} (a) shows that the yields of up electrons decreases initially.
 This is because of spin flip transitions in the photon emission (Sokolov-Ternov effect).
 Later in the evolution of the cascade, pair production becomes more relevant and all particle yields enter an exponential growth phase, eventually reaching a common growth rate $\Gamma$.
 In the exponential growth phase there are $5$ times more down than up electrons (opposite for positrons).
 Moreover, a factor of $4$ more $\parallel$-polarized photons are emitted compared to $\perp$-polarized photons. {Thus, the particle distributions produced in a QED cascade are highly polarized.}

 The growth rate is calculated as $\Gamma_{q}^s = \ud \ln n_{qs} / \ud t$, with $\Gamma_{q}^s \to \Gamma$ as $t\to \infty$, and shown as a function of $a_0$ in Fig.~\ref{fig:rates} (a).
-We find that the growth rate of a polarized cascade when electron spin and photon polarization are properly taken into account is typically smaller than in an unpolarized cascade calculation by about $3\%$ to $8\%$, with the maximum discrepancy around $a_0=600$ in this case [red curve in Fig.~\ref{fig:rates} (b)].
+We find that the growth rate of a polarized cascade when electron spin and photon polarization are properly taken into account is typically smaller than in an unpolarized cascade calculation by about $3\%$ to $8\%$, with the maximum discrepancy around $a_0=600$ in this case, {see Fig.~\ref{fig:rates} (b)}.
 It is worth noting that a reduction in the growth rate of $\sim$5\% at a growth rate of $\sim1$ (i.e.~$a_0\sim2000$) corresponds to a reduction in particle yield by an order of magnitude in less than 10 (laser) cycles.
-For fixed laser frequency $\omega$, the effective value of $\chi$ at the fixed point of the classical advection {$\chi_\mathrm{FP} = a_0^2 /a_S$} increases with $a_0$.
-It is also of interest to examine the behavior at fixed {$\chi_\mathrm{FP}=a_0^2 /a_S = \mathrm{const.} =1$}, which is also shown in Fig.~\ref{fig:rates} (b).
+For fixed laser frequency $\omega$, the effective value of $\chi$ at the fixed point of the classical advection $\chi_\mathrm{FP} = a_0^2 \Omega$.
+It is also of interest to examine the behaviour at fixed {$\chi_\mathrm{FP}=a_0^2 /a_S = \mathrm{const.} =1$}, {which is shown in Fig.~\ref{fig:rates} (c)}.
 Here, the growth rate differences increase with increasing $a_0$ and reach $\unit{25}{\%}$ for the longest wavelengths simulated, which is a considerable reduction.

 These changes in the growth rates can be traced back to the collision operators for particle species $q$, summed over all polarization degrees, $\mathcal C_q \equiv \sum_{s} \mathcal C_q^s$.
 The operators $\mathcal C_q$ govern the quantum transitions for the distribution function of a particle species summed over all polarization states $f_q = \sum_s f_q^s$.
 We now isolate the polarization dependent terms in the collision operators $\mathcal C_q$ and pinpoint the differences to the \emph{unpolarized collision operators} $\mathcal C_0^\mathrm{unpol}$ used so far for the description of unpolarized QED cascades.